rmolinari/thesis_1999/1999_thesis.typ

 This establishes part 2 of the Proposition for $n = eta$.

 #lemma[
-    Strategy $alpha$ satisfies the requirement towards which it was working.
+    #stalpha satisfies the requirement towards which it was working.
     <lemma2.22>
 ]
 #proof[
     By Lemmas #thmref(<lemma2.17>), #thmref(<lemma2.18>), and #thmref(<lemma2.21>) we have just two possibilities.

     #show: doc => setupenum(doc, formats: ("1.",))
-    + Only finitely often does any cycle of strategy $alpha$ act.
+    + Only finitely often does any cycle of #stalpha act.

     + Either $epsilon neq -1$ and cycle $nu^+$ acts infinitely often, but is only reset finitely often, or $epsilon = -1$ and cycle $(0, 0)$ (resp.
 0) returnes infinitely often to #state(1) (resp. #state(plabel(0))).